 Top 5 Reasons to Choose Physical Therapy First

-Physical therapy benefits people of all ages with recent or chronic injuries, pre and post-operative conditions, and medical conditions or illnesses that limit mobility and ability to function normally.
-An individualized therapy program can help people return to their prior level of function, reduce or prevent future injury, and improve overall health and well-being.
-Many physicians refer their patients for physical therapy as a primary way to conservatively approach and manage problems.
+Physical therapy benefits people of all ages and medical conditions that limit mobility.
+An individualized therapy program can help people return to their prior level of function, reduce or prevent future injury, and improve overall health.
+Many physicians refer their patients for physical therapy first as a primary way to conservatively approach and manage problems.
 Here are the top 5 reasons to choose physical therapy first.

 1. Reduce or eliminate pain.